 Our primary outcomes were the detection of any enteropathogen and of any MST markers in any type of environmental sample.
 We analyzed prevalences separately for each sample type (e.g., water, hands, soil, flies) and also as a composite measure indicating detection of a given target in any sample type collected from the same compound during the same sampling round.
 Secondary outcomes included the prevalence of specific pathogen types (any viruses, any bacteria, any protozoa, any helminths), the prevalence of MST markers from specific host types (general, human, animal), and the prevalence and abundance of individual enteropathogens and MST markers.

 We compared each outcome between the WASH intervention and control arms of the included studies.
 For prevalence outcomes, we estimated prevalence ratios using modified Poisson regressions.15 For abundance outcomes, we used linear regressions to estimate differences in log-transformed gene copies and negative binomial regressions to estimate count differences in soil-transmitted helminth (STH) egg counts.
-Because of repeated sampling or clustered designs in some studies, we used the Huber Sandwich Estimator to calculate robust standard errors.16 We used the compound (group of households with shared sanitation) as the independent unit in non-cluster-randomized studies and the specified unit of clustering in cluster-randomized trials.
-For the pathogen or MST abundance measures, we imputed values for samples below the limit of quantification (LOQ) and the limit of detection (LOD).
-We used the original study’s imputation strategy if available and otherwise imputed values ourselves.
+Because of repeated sampling or clustered designs in some studies, we used the Huber Sandwich Estimator to calculate robust standard errors.16 For the abundance measures, we imputed values for samples below the limit of quantification (LOQ) and limit of detection (LOD).
 For samples below the LOD, we used half the LOD and for samples below the LOQ, we used the midpoint between the LOD and LOQ for the imputation.
 To avoid analyzing targets where most of the data were imputed, we only included targets where at least 50% of samples were within the quantifiable range in our analysis.

 All analyses were adjusted for potential confounders.
 While estimated effects of WASH interventions from randomized controlled trials should be unconfounded, covariate adjustment may increase statistical efficiency, and improve exchangeability with matched cohorts and non-randomized trials.17 Covariates were prescreened using likelihood ratio tests, and only variables associated with the outcome with a p-value < 0.2 were included in the model for each outcome.
 We included the following variables in the prescreening set if they were measured within an included study: number of people in the household, age and education of primary caregiver in the household, asset-based household wealth, number of rooms, construction materials (walls, floor, roof), access to electricity, land ownership and if anyone in the household works in agriculture.
 For rare binary outcomes, we only included one independent variable (including the treatment arm) per 10 positive samples, or per 10 negative samples if <50% of samples were negative.
 We therefore did not estimate prevalence ratios for any targets with fewer than 10 positive or negative values for a given sample type, or with fewer than two positive or negative values per study arm for a given sample type.
 Targets with <10 negatives were also excluded from the composite “any pathogen” and “any MST marker” variables to avoid generating sparse cells; targets with <10 positives were included in the composite variables.